davidpham5/blogging-is-back-baby/src/content/amplify/2026-01-18-saying-i-dont-know.md

 >
 > **Model curiosity, and you get a team that actually learns.**

 The most difficult challenge in my career has been admitting, "I don't know".
-When your intelligence is the currency to which you succeed in school, and at a job, you work very hard to signal that you're smart.
-"I don't know" meant weakness of the mind and a level of incompetency.
+When your intelligence is the currency to which you succeed in school, and at a job, you work very hard to signal to a lot people how you're clever you are.
+"I don't know" meant weakness of the mind and a level of incompetency, to me.

-What I've learned is that, "I don't know", is an invitation to learning, together.
-It has become a superpower of mine -- to say it in many different ways -- while maintaining a sense of security among my friends and colleagues.
+What I've understand is that, "I don't know", is an invitation to learn, not just for myself, but as a team.
+I like to say to my colleagues, "we'll learn, together."
+It's really the best when we figure out something as a team.